Business

 JPMorgan Chase, for example, detailed in its proxy this month that it spent $1.2 million in 2025 on protecting CEO Jamie Dimon — a 36% increase from the $882,000 that it reported for 2024.

-Even so, this isn’t even close to what Meta disclosed spending on security for Mark Zuckerberg in its 2025 proxy, released last Thursday.
+But this figure isn’t even close to what Meta disclosed spending on security for Mark Zuckerberg in its 2025 proxy, released last Thursday.
 While slightly less than the $27.2 million it had spent in 2024, the tech giant still forked out $25.1 million on Zuck protection last year.

-With an attack on OpenAI CEO Sam Altman’s home taking place just days ago, it’s unlikely that executives’ anxieties will cool down any time soon.
+With an attack on OpenAI CEO Sam Altman’s home taking place less than two weeks ago, it’s unlikely that executives’ anxieties will cool down any time soon.

 More Business